anthonyuri/anthonyuri/README.md

 CS Student @ NYU
 ----------------

 My name is Anthony and I'm a 2nd-year student at New York University studying Computer science and Mathematics.
 I really enjoy exploring all aspects of software development and have been learning advanced algorithms and data structures with Python and Java.
-I'm really interested in pursuing a career as a software engineer and gaining experience through internships and projects.
+I'm really interested in pursuing a career as a software engineer and gaining experience through helping with open source projects, internships, and creating my own personal projects : )

 *   🌍  I'm based in New York City
 *   ✉️  You can contact me at [anthony.uriarte@nyu.edu](mailto:anthony.uriarte@nyu.edu)